-1. Introduction:
+1. Introduction

 Therapeutic drug monitoring (TDM) stands for drug dosage individualization; in which certain drugs are measured at predetermined intervals with subsequent dose adjustment to keep a constant concentration in patients' blood or plasma.
-TDM is primarily used to monitor medications with limited therapeutic index, noticeable pharmacokinetic variations, challenging in monitoring their intended concentrations, or a history of both therapeutic and serious side effects ^{1,2}.
-Immunosuppressants (mycophenolate, and tacrolimus), antineoplastic drugs (methotrexate), drugs for respiratory system diseases (caffeine, and theophylline), cardioactive medications (quinidine, and digoxin), antipsychotics (clozapine), mood (nortriptyline, and lithium). stabilizers and anticonvulsant drugs (valproic acid, phenytoin, clonazepam. carbamazepine. primidone. phenobarbital) are among the targeted medications 3.
+TDM is primarily used to monitor medications with limited noticeable therapeutic index. pharmacokinetic variations, challenging in monitoring their intended concentrations, or a history of both therapeutic and serious side 1,2 effects Immunosuppressants (mycophenolate, and tacrolimus), antineoplastic drugs (methotrexate), drugs for respiratory system diseases (caffeine, and theophylline), cardioactive medications (quinidine, and digoxin), antipsychotics (clozapine), mood stabilizers (nortriptyline, and lithium), and anticonvulsant drugs (valproic acid, phenytoin, clonazepam, carbamazepine, primidone, phenobarbital) are among the targeted medications 3 .
 Bacterial infections that resist antibiotic treatment kill about 700,000 individuals worldwide each year; by 2050, that number may reach 10 million 4.
-Therefore.
-TDM for certain antibiotics quinolones, is of great importance to avoid the serious side effects or emergence of bacterial resistance in case of high or low dose, respectively 2,5
+Therefore, TDM for certain antibiotics e.g. quinolones, is of great importance to avoid the serious side effects or emergence of bacterial resistance in case of high or low dose, respectively 2,5 .

 The fluoroquinolone antibacterial drug, LVF (Figure 1) is the S-isomer of ofloxacin.
 LVF inhibits the DNA gyrase enzyme (bacterial topoisomerase II), which prevents the bacterial cells from growth.
-Gram-negative aerobic cocci and bacilli extremely susceptible to fluoroguinolones.
-Oral, topical, and intravenous LVF formulations are used to treat specific bacterial infections, including hospital and community-acquired pneumonia, tuberculosis, complicated skin infections, urinary tract infections, acute bacterial sinusitis, and bacterial conjunctivitis 6,7.
-In certain conditions like bronchitis, acute sinusitis, and uncomplicated urinary tract infections, the side effects of fluoroquinolones exceed their benefits 8.
-Therefore, assay of LVF in biological fluids and pharmaceutical dosage forms is essential.
+Gram-negative aerobic cocci and bacilli are extremely susceptible to fluoroquinolones.
+Oral, topical, and intravenous LVF formulations are used to treat specific bacterial infections, including hospital and community-acquired pneumonia, tuberculosis, complicated skin infections, urinary tract infections, acute bacterial sinusitis, and bacterial conjunctivitis ^{6,7}.
+In certain conditions like bronchitis, acute sinusitis, and uncomplicated urinary tract infections, side effects the of fluoroquinolones exceed their benefits8.
+Therefore, assay of LVF in biological fluids pharmaceutical dosage forms and is essential.